Published November 26, 2018 | Updated December 30, 2021

 Learn how to take your retirement savings beyond the 401(k).

 It’s Okay to Start Small

-If you’re uncertain about having your money locked away in a certificate, you can still earn by starting small with the minimum deposit and term rate.
-While you won’t earn as much as you can with a big investment, you’re still earning: and you’ll get a sense of how well you can cope with part of your savings locked away.
+If you’re uncertain about having a lot of your money locked away in a certificate, you can still earn by starting small with the minimum deposit and term rate.
+While you won’t earn as much as you can with a big investment, you’re still earning.
+This will also give you a sense of how well you can cope with part of your savings locked away.
 If the initial term doesn’t pose financial hardship, you can consider a longer term or a larger deposit next time.